dave-vazquez/hacker-news/README.md

 ]
 ```

 It's a pretty straight-forward JSON object.
 I've left out some of the fields to save space, but notice the field `kids` (think "children").
-If you were wondering how we might get the comments for each story to re-create the comment section, you have your answer: Another array of ids.
+If you were wondering how we might get the comments for each story, you have your answer: Another array of ids.

 ...